Arati Prabhakar: Career

+Biden Administration

+In 2022, Prabhakar was appointed by President Joe Biden as Director of the White House Office of Science and Technology Policy (OSTP) and Science and Technology Advisor to the President.
+This made her the first woman and person of color to be confirmed by the U.S. Senate as the Director of the White House Office of Science and Technology Policy, and the first woman and first person of color to be the top science and technology advisor to the President.

+Prabhakar has notably advised Biden on matters regarding artificial intelligence (AI) regulation, where she has endorsed AI safeguards.

+She is credited for shaping digital policies and the semiconductor industrial strategy under the Biden administration.
+Under her leadership, OSTP contributed to improving health outcomes with the Biden Cancer Moonshot, promoting research and strategies to address climate and nature, and strengthening federally funded research and development.

+Amicus brief

+On July 25, 2025, Prabhakar filed an amicus brief in the case of New York v.
+Trump (25–1236 and 25-1314), the case brought by 23 attorneys general and the governor of Kentucky against the Trump administration’s federal funding freezes and grant cancellations.
+Many of the plaintiffs and amicus filers challenged the authority of the president to redirect Congressionally appropriated funds.
+Prabhakar’s brief details the lasting harms that the freeze will have on the efforts of scientific researchers who innovate for the nation’s health, security, and economy.
+It further warns that the freeze has created lasting damage to the United States’ status as a leader in scientific innovation, weakening the nation’s pipeline of scientists and engineers and depriving Americans of future scientific advancements.

 Awards and memberships

+Prabhakar was a University of California Berkeley Executive Fellow in Applied Technology Policy in 2025, and delivered the 2025 commencement address for UC Berkeley’s School of Information.

 Prabhakar is a member of the Institute of Electrical and Electronics Engineers and was named IEEE Fellow in 1997 for "leadership in partnering between industry and government to promote economic growth through the development of manufacturing technologies for semiconductor devices".
 She is a member of the National Academy of Engineering.
 She has also been named a Texas Tech Distinguished Engineer and a Distinguished Alumna of California Institute of Technology.

-She is a member of the governing board for the Pew Research Center and a member of the U.S. National Academies' Science Technology and Economic Policy Board.
+She was a member of the governing board for the Pew Research Center and a member of the U.S. National Academies' Science Technology and Economic Policy Board.
 She was a member of the board of directors of SRI International in 2012, and was also a member of the U.S. National Academies' Science Technology and Economic Policy Board and the College of Engineering Advisory Board at the University of California, Berkeley.

 Prabhakar is featured in the Notable Women in Computing cards.

+In 2024, TIME magazine listed Prabhakar among 100 most influential people in AI.